postmanlabs/labs-docs/src/pages/docs/getting-started/troubleshooting-inapp.md

 The DevTools console provides internal debugging entries for Postman that may be useful in troubleshooting problems with the app.

 To access the DevTools console logs, go to **View > Developer > Show DevTools (current view)**.
 In the DevTools window, select __Console__ to see the app debug logs.

+## Checking Postman's status

+Wondering if Postman is experiencing issues?
+Check the [Postman Status page](https://status.postman.com/), which lets you know if Postman is experiencing degraded performance, outages, or is undergoing maintenance.